omeka/omeka-s-enduser/docs/modules/ohmsembed.md

 ## Embed the OHMS viewer

-Having added your OHMS XML files to you Omeka S items, you are ready to display them on your sites.
+Having added your OHMS XML files to your Omeka S items, you are ready to display them on your sites.

 ### OHMS viewer on item and media pages